mxriverlynn/backbone.modelbinding/readme.md

 ## Getting Started

 It's easy to get up and running.
-You only need to have Backbone (including underscore.js - a requirement for Backbone) and jQuery in your page before including the backbone.modelbining plugin.
+You only need to have Backbone (including underscore.js - a requirement for Backbone) and jQuery in your page before including the backbone.modelbinding plugin.

 ### Prerequisites